All Episodes

 Do you postpone defeat for two years?

-What w where do you compromise?
+Where do you compromise?

-There's there's no room for compromise here.
+There's no room for compromise here.

 What has to happen is defeat.